Republican senator sees Obama budget offer as positive

 In an illustration of the difficulty the president will have retaining support among his fellow party members, a House Democrat said the president's plan risks splintering the party's loyalties.

 "We need to be solid.
-We need to indicate to the administration this is a non-starter in the House," Representative Raul Grijalva of New Mexico said on MSNBC.
+We need to indicate to the administration this is a non-starter in the House," Representative Raul Grijalva of Arizona said on MSNBC.

 Graham said that the president's offer contained approaches to cutting spending that he supports.
 One is the proposal to index cost-of-living increases for government program benefits to a less-generous measure of inflation.